-It rejuvenates and regenerates skin.
+It rejuvenates and regenerates the skin.
 This reduces the appearance and signs of ageing, wrinkles and skin damage.
 It can remedy crack heals and hands too.

 Start with the small amount of Beeswax first and increase the quantity gradually according to the outcome.
-Before you apply this to your hair, just rub between your hands and apply it for a better result.
+Before you apply this to your hair, just rub it between your hands and apply it for a better result.

-Beeswax is often used as an ingredient in making soaps.
+It is often used as an ingredient in making soaps.
 This will help make the soap strong and last longer.
-You can check the recipe of making the soap using beeswax here.
+You can check the recipe for making the soap using beeswax here.